Prosecco & Petals

 Long daytime hours and warm, sunny weather.
 Summer weddings allow couples to enjoy outdoor areas of their venue and enable guests to move more freely.
-As the wedding industry is catered around this peak season, all suppliers will be working and there will be lots of choice.
+As the wedding industry is catered around this peak season, all suppliers will be working, and there will be lots of choices.
 However, it is essential to book far in advance to get your favourite suppliers

 Calendar conflicts; in peak season guests are more likely to be on holidays or at other friends’ weddings.
 Your wedding is also most likely to be sandwiched in between other weddings.

 Most venues will be booked up one to two years in advance, especially for June weekends.

 The weather often gets better when the kids go back to school.
 Autumnal colours can also add extra romance to pictures, and this is the perfect season to include fireworks, sparklers and warming drinks.